Missouri State Rep to resign to take parole board post

 Rep. Paul Fitzwater, R-Potosi, tells Missourinet he will resign today.
 Republican Governor Eric Greitens has appointed Fitzwater to serve on the Missouri Board of Probation and Parole.

 Fitzwater was elected in 2010 to serve in the Missouri House of Representatives.
-Due to term limits, 2018 would have been his third and final term in that chamber.
+Due to term limits, 2017 would have been his fourth and final term in that chamber.

 Fitzwater has chaired the House’s Corrections and Public Institutions Committee.
 He has also served on a subcommittee studying the workplace environment and conduct in Missouri’s prisons.
 The latter panel’s investigation involves dozens of allegations of harassment, intimidation and abuse by corrections employees toward other staff.
 The culture has led to the state paying out more than $10 million during a five year period to settle such lawsuits.